Jury mulls case of FBI agent accused of lying about gunshots

 - Trump team blames wildfires on environmentalists, sparking a backlash

+Assistant U.S. Attorney Paul Maloney argued Thursday that Astarita was a rookie on the elite Hostage Rescue Team who panicked and fired as Finicum came close to running over his teammate at a police roadblock.
+Astarita then lied to conceal that he didn’t hit his mark on Jan.
+26, led by his ego and bravado as a “super agent,” Maloney said.

 The alleged shots came as authorities tried to arrest Finicum.
+One shot hit the roof of the truck and the other went astray as Finicum stepped out of his truck, his hands in the air, investigators said.

 Oregon State Police fatally shot Finicum seconds later.